-About 50 children fall out of windows and off balconies every year in Australiai.
-NSW Health has an education campaign, Kids don’t fly (2012), with advice on how to prevent injuriesii,i.
+About 50 children fall out of windows and off balconies every year.
+To help prevent these incidents, NSW Health is running an education campaign, Kids don’t fly.

-It’s an urgent community concern, as more than half of NSW’s population is expected to live in strata schemes by 2030.iii
+The problem is expected to increase as more than half of NSW’s population is expected to live in strata schemes by 2030.

 New buildings: Building code changes

 The Australian Building Codes Board introduced new provisions to the Building Code of Australia (BCA2013).
-These require, from May 2013, that all bedroom windows where the fall height is 2m or greater are with fitted safety devices ‘where the lowest level of the window opening is less than 1.7m above the floor’.
+These require that all bedroom windows where the fall height is 2m or greater are with fitted safety devices ‘where the lowest level of the window opening is less than 1.7m above the floor’.
 In such a case the window must either have a robust screen or the window opening must be restricted to 125mm.
-The screen or device used must be able to ‘resist an outward horizontal action of 250 Newtons’vi,vii.
+The screen or device used must be able to ‘resist an outward horizontal action of 250 Newtons’.
 These are the minimum requirements, and each state and territory can legislate to include more safety measures, so refer to your state or territory authority.

 What about existing buildings?